Pin It

 Love P.F.
 Chang's Dan Dan Noodles but want a lighter version?
 Try these simple swaps:

-• Reduce chili oil to 1 tablespoon and add an extra tablespoon of chicken broth to thin the sauce
+• Reduce the chili oil to 1 tablespoon and the broth to 1/3 cup for a drier, lower-calorie sauce closer to the authentic Sichuan style.

 Equipment You'll Need